Fully funded study at Kingston East Neighbourhood Group!

 Become part of a growing industry that’s in high demand of skilled workers.

-This February, Kingston East Neighbourhood Group are delivering a Certificate 3 in Individual Support for eligible students to undertake at no cost.
+April 2024, Kingston East Neighbourhood Group are delivering a Certificate 3 in Individual Support for eligible students to undertake at no cost.

 You will gain the skills you need for a successful career in aged care, disability support and community services.